Art Omi: Architecture 2018

 Doel Fresse is an architectural and industrial designer currently based in San Juan, Puerto Rico.
 He received his Bachelor's Degree in Architecture from the University of Puerto Rico in 2000 and completed his Master's Degree in Architecture at Parson's School of Design in 2003.
 From 2004 to 201, Fresse worked on architecture projects from studios in New York, Mexico City and San Juan, gaining significant experience in design at different scales and contexts.
 In 2012 he founded Doel Fresse | Design Studio, from which he developed self-initiated projects exploring Caribbean aesthetics while blurring the lines between art, architecture and industrial design.
 In 2014 he co-founded Tropical Works, a design-build company specialized on urban furniture and architectural products.

-In 2015 Fresse won First Price at The Future of Shade international design competition, with a proposal for a fabric envelope for buildings with curtain walls in the Caribbean.
+In 2015 Fresse won First Prize at The Future of Shade international design competition, with a proposal for a fabric envelope for buildings with curtain walls in the Caribbean.
 In 2016 he received the Premio Urbe award from his peers, a distinction for his practice in the architectural realm in Puerto Rico.
 Fresse's work has been showcased in international design events like Wanted Design, NYC, and the Ibero-American Design Biennial in Madrid.
 He currently teaches at the Industrial Design Department of the School of Plastic Arts in San Juan and regularly participates as guest critic and lecturer at architecture and industrial design schools in Puerto Rico and abroad.

 Mitsue Kido, Chile/Japan